mrpkhr001/search-customer-api/readme.md

 ##### Dev Packages
    * nodemon : Watch and Restart the application on file changes in DEV environment
    * concurrently : Run multiple process concurrently
+   * supertest : Testing APIs

 #### About Application
 This application searches customer names with a given search term